virtualmin/virtualmin.com/content/docs/Development/creating-web-app-installer.md

 Many PHP applications come with a script that asks the user a series of questions, like the database login and name, domain name, and initial administration username and password.
 The script then uses this information to create a config file and perhaps populated the database.

-Ideally, Virtualmin script installers should create any needed config files directly, but in some cases this is too difficult due to their complexity.
+Ideally, Virtualmin web app installers should create any needed config files directly, but in some cases this is too difficult due to their complexity.
 Similarly, it may not be possible to create and populate all the needed database tables if no SQL file is provided for doing this.
-In cases like this, it is simpler for a script installer to invoke the application's install code directly, by making an HTTP request to the correct URL.
+In cases like this, it is simpler for a web app installer to invoke the application's install code directly, by making an HTTP request to the correct URL.

 To figure out the installation URL and parameters it needs, you will need to install the application manually and run through its install process in a browser.
 The browser developer tools can be used to see what HTTP requests are made, and what parameters are passed to them.